Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 #> Subsetting observations to fit the prediction domain in 2D...
 #> Generating predictions using the trend model (RK method)...
 #> [using ordinary kriging]
-#> 100% done
+#>  50% done100% done
 #> Running 5-fold cross validation using 'krige.cv'...
 #> Creating an object of class "SpatialPredictions"
 ```

-and which allows us to estimate confidence limits for organic matter
+and which allows us to estimate the confidence limits for organic matter
 (assuming normal distribution) at any location within the study area
 e.g.: